EricBanker12/ping-compensation/README.md

 **Notes:**

-* By default and when using "active" ping method the ingame ping stats will instead of showing your framerate + ping delay, show the delay provided by **only framerate**.
+* By default and when using "active" ping method the ingame ping stats will instead of showing your framerate + ping delay, show the delay provided by **only framerate**. `/8 sp ping` will display your estimated **real ping**.
 * It can get you banned due to possible desync and further users report.
 Use at own risk.

 ## Installation